-The plan of redemption is a bitter/sweet reality.
+The plan of redemption is a bittersweet reality.
 When one looks at what God has provided in His saving purposes, the sweetness comes in the contemplation of eternal life, eternal bliss, eternal glory.
 The bitterness comes in the contemplation of eternal damnation, eternal shame, eternal punishment.
-One might say that the high point of redemption history, the apex is God in Christ redeeming lost sinners for eternal glory.
-On the other hand, the low point of redemptive history, the nadir is God in Christ condemning lost sinners to eternal shame.
-Little question exists in the mind of many of us who understand God's plan, that it is a bitter/sweet reality.
+One might say that the high point of redemptive history, the apex, is God in Christ redeeming lost sinners for eternal glory.
+On the other hand, the low point of redemptive history, the nadir, is God in Christ condemning lost sinners to eternal shame.
+Little question exists in the mind of any of us who understand God's plan, that it is a bittersweet reality.

-I suppose this contrast between those who are redeemed and blessed and those who are condemned and cursed is nowhere more dramatic than in he consideration of those who have had the greatest spiritual privilege, the greatest spiritual opportunity and wasted that opportunity.
-To look through redemptive history at those who were given high privilege of exposure to the truth in its fullness and who turned their backs on God is undoubtedly the most dramatic presentation of the bitter/sweet reality of redemption.
+I suppose this contrast between those who are redeemed and blessed and those who are condemned and cursed is nowhere more dramatic than in the consideration of those who have had the greatest spiritual privilege, the greatest spiritual opportunity, and wasted that opportunity.
+To look through redemptive history at those who were given high privilege of exposure to the truth in its fullness and who turned their backs on God is undoubtedly the most dramatic presentation of the bittersweet reality of redemption.
 The more exposed a person is to truth, the more tragic becomes their rejection.

-And if we were to come to the New Testament and look for one equal to Cain, one who had immense experiential privilege and wasted it, we would have to not look too long until we discovered a man by the name of Judas.
-If Cain had the privilege of sitting at the feet of Adam, Judas had a greater privilege sitting at the feet of Jesus Christ.
+And if we were to come to the New Testament and look for one equal to Cain, one who had immense spiritual privilege and wasted it, we would have to not look too long until we discovered a man by the name of Judas.
+If Cain had the privilege of sitting at the feet of Adam, Judas had a greater privilege of sitting at the feet of Jesus Christ.
 Judas experienced what only twelve men on the face of the earth experienced, intimacy with Jesus Christ.
-Judas head what He said and Judas saw what He did.
+Judas heard what He said, Judas saw what He did.
 Judas felt His attitudes and expressions, watched His reactions, could see the absolute and utter perfection of His character.
 Judas in his mind would have understood the truth that Jesus taught.
 He had the greatest spiritual opportunity ever offered to any human being but he rejected God, he rejected Christ, he rejected the Word of God.
-He sold Jesus for money, committed suicide and went to eternal hell.
+He sold Jesus for money, committed suicide, and went to eternal hell.

 Now whether you're talking about Cain or whether you're talking about Judas, you're talking about tragedy of massive proportions when one given unlimited opportunity to know God turns his back on it.
 The greater the opportunity, the greater the tragedy of rejection, the greater the eternal punishment.